Article by: Dr. med. Jiri Skarvan, Dr. med. Christiane Brinkmann

 TREATMENT

-Depending on the extent and type of origin of your injury (acute traumatic/ chronic), your age and level of activity, sometimes a surgical approach with rotator cuff repair will be discussed.
+Depending on the extent and type of origin of your injury (acute traumatic/ chronic degenerative), your age and level of activity, some-times a surgical treatment with rotator cuff repair will be discussed.
 Sometimes a rotator cuff tear can be treated conservatively using physiotherapy.

 SURGERY

-As a rule, simple impingement as well as lesions and tears of the rotator cuff can be arthroscopically treated through small skin incisions (keyhole technique).
-The bony spur that produces impingement is removed using a special device.
+Simple impingement as well as lesions and tears of the rotator cuff can be usually treated arthroscopically through small skin incisions (key-hole technique).
+The bony spur that produces impingement is removed during the surgery.

 For the rotator cuff repair so called anchors are used, which are inserted into the humeral head.
-The sutures attached to it are passed through the tendon, knotted and tensioned downwards so that the tendon is pressed back onto its actual attachment and can heal.
+The sutures attached to it are passed through the tendon, (knotted and) tensioned downwards with additional anchors so that the ten-don is pressed back onto its actual attachment and can heal.

-If the long biceps tendon is also affected by the injury, either a tenotomy alone or a tenodesis (fixation) must be performed via an additional small skin incision on the upper arm.
-In case a tenodesis is needed, the long biceps tendon is sutured to the tendon attachment of the pectoralis major muscle.
+If the long biceps tendon is also affected by the injury, either a tenot-omy alone or a tenodesis (fixation) may be performed via an additional small skin incision on the upper arm.
+In case a tenodesis is needed, the long biceps tendon is sutured to the tendon attachment of the pecto-ralis major muscle or directly fixed with another bone anchor.

-A tenotomy alone results in a so-called Popeye-Muscle, a small protrusion on the upper arm above the elbow.
+A tenotomy alone may result in a so-called Popeye-Muscle, a small protru-sion on the upper arm above the elbow.
 This is usually not a disadvantage for your shoulder mobility and strength.

 RISKS